Smetana (dairy product): Uses and distribution

-In Ukrainian, Belarusian and Russian cuisines, sour cream is often added to borscht and other soups, and is used as a salad dressing and as a condiment for dumplings, such as varenyky and pelmeni.
-In Polish cuisine smetana can be added to the traditional pierogi dumplings.
+In Ukrainian, Belarusian, and Russian cuisines, sour cream is often added to borscht and other soups, and is used as a salad dressing and as a condiment for dumplings, such as varenyky and pelmeni.
+Likewise, in Polish cuisine smetana can be added to soups as well as to traditional pierogi dumplings.
 It is also used in gravies served with Bohemian (Czech) cuisine, such as marinated beef svíčková.
-In Slovak cuisine, smotana (cognate of smetana) is often incorporated into Bryndzové halušky and Pierogi.
+In Slovak cuisine, smotana (cognate of smetana) is often incorporated into bryndzové halušky and pierogi.

-Schmand mit Glumse (whipped cream with quark) is used in Prussian and other Germanic cuisines.
-Of note, it is not only used in savory dishes, but also for cakes called Schmandkuchen and desserts.
+Schmand mit Glumse (whipped cream with quark) is used in Prussian and other Germanic cuisines in savory dishes and also for cakes called Schmandkuchen and desserts.
 A German medical book published in 1677 recommended Schmant or Milchraam as the best part of the milk.
-Schmand is the cream of the milk, or the foam that rises up, like the white on the beer.
-Schmand or Schmant also describes other fatty foamy material and is known as a byproduct of mining (Grubenschmant) for example in vitriol development.
-The Balkan name for fattier varieties of Smetana, mileram is probably a variation of the earlier Bavarian name for the product Millirahm meaning "milk cream".
+Schmand is the cream of the milk, or the foam that rises up like the foam on beer.
+Schmand or Schmant also describes other fatty foamy material and is known as a byproduct of mining (Grubenschmant), for example in vitriol development.
+The Central European name for fattier varieties of smetana, mileram, is probably a variation of the earlier Bavarian name for the product, Millirahm, meaning "milk cream".

 When comparing brands or suppliers of smetana, the Polish and Russian practice is to compare the fat content of the varieties.
 Fat content can range from 10% (runny) to 70% (thick).
 The most common supermarket smetana is 10% to 40% fat (milk fat only for an authentic product).
-The addition of thickeners such as gelatine is not forbidden by relevant regulations, so today one hardly can find real, thickener-free smetana in an ordinary shop, which is regarded by discriminating buyers as cheating and the product is considered substandard and unsuitable for culinary use, since some recipes are easily spoiled by the presence of a thickener.
-Farmer's smetana should be used instead.
+Thickeners such as gelatine or starch may be added, although this is often considered to be adulteration and may make such smetana unsuitable for many culinary uses.

 Etymology

-The word smetana comes from the common Slavic "sъmętana", in turn from the verb "sъmětati" - to remove, to dump.
-Under this name, this product has spread in most languages: in Russia (смета́на “smyetana”) and Ukraine (смета́на “smetana”), Belarus (смята́на, “smyatana / śmiatana”), Finland (“smetana” and “crème fraîche”).
-In German, smetana is called "saure Sahne", "Schmand"; Armenian (թթվասեր "t't'vaser"), Slovenian "kisla smetana", Polish "śmietana" Bulgarian (заквасена сметана "zakvasena smetana"), Slovak "smotana", Czech "zakysaná smetana", Romanian "smântână".
+The word "smetana" comes from the common Slavic "sъmętana", in turn from the verb "sъmětati" – to remove, to dump.
+Under this name, this product has spread in most languages: in Russia (смета́на, "smetana"), Ukraine (смета́на, "smetana"), Belarus (смята́на, "smyatana / śmiatana"), Finland ("smetana" and "crème fraîche"), German ("saure sahne" and "schmand"), Slovenian ("kisla smetana"), Polish ("śmietana"), Bulgarian (заквасена сметана, "zakvasena smetana"), Slovak ("smotana"), Czech ("zakysaná smetana"), and Romanian ("smântână").

 In Finland, the name "smetana" is used only for a product with a high fat content (30% or more), while ordinary smetana is called "hapankerma" ("sour cream").